dret/webconcepts/concepts/http-header/Content-Signature.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-header/Content-Signature"
 title:         "HTTP Header Field: Content-Signature"
+concept-name:  HTTP Header Field
+concept-value: Content-Signature
 description: "The Content-Signature header field carries a signature of the payload body of an HTTP message.
 This allows for content to be protected from modification."
 ---